College life during Michaelmas term 2020

-Students from other Colleges coming in to be taught and contractors arriving on site will be expected to sign in and out at the Porters’ Lodge and will have their temperature checked before they are permitted to enter the College site.
+Students from other Colleges coming in to be taught and contractors arriving on site are expected to sign in and out at the Porters’ Lodge.
+They will have their temperature checked before they are permitted to enter the College site.

 Students may not bring or invite any visitors onto the College site until further notice.

 All College buildings, including the Porters’ Lodge, are subject to the University face coverings policy.
 All members of College are expected to wear a face covering in all indoor shared space, even when 2m or more from others, unless exempt from doing under the wording of the policy, and to hand-sanitise on entry to the site and frequently thereafter.
 On occasions, all members of College may have their temperature checked as they pass through the Lodge.

 Cleaning of high-touch areas (door handles, bannisters, key communal areas) will take place frequently.